 The Discobus lowdown

-The Discobus connects the main party resorts to all of the large clubs, typically running from the end of May until the end of September.
-Running every 30 to 45 minutes, a one-way trip costs €4 or €5, depending on which line you travel on.
+The Discobus connects the main party resorts to all of the large clubs.
+Its full service runs from the end of May until the end of September, although you'll find a lighter service in April, early May and October to support the openings and closing parties.
+Running every 30 to 60 minutes, a one-way trip is around the €4 to €5 mark, depending on which line you travel on.

 Always arrive with time to spare.
-Especially in the height of summer, every service is incredibly popular, and queues can start forming 15 minutes before departure.
+Especially in the height of summer, every service is incredibly popular, and queues can start forming 20 minutes before departure.
 When the bus is full, the doors will close.

 Drinking anything (except water) while on board is generally discouraged.
 However, if you do feel compelled to take a drink with you, please be sure to decant your drink into a plastic bottle before you leave your holiday pad.
 Glass bottles and aluminium cans are prohibited on the buses.